-Here, we assume that if $\xi_{2.5} \leq 0.35$ ($\mco \leq 5.5 \msun$), the CCSN is successful and produces a NS.
-The NS mass is drawn from a Gaussian distribution centered at 1.33 \msun, with standard deviation of 0.09 \msun and minimum NS mass set to 1.1 \msun, in agreement with NSs observations in binaries (\citealt{OzelFreire2016_NSmassreviewobservations}).
-If $\xi_{2.5} > 0.35$, the star collapses directly to a BH, with mass $M_{\rm BH}$
+Here, we assumed that if $\xi_{2.5} \leq 0.35$ ($\mco \leq 5.5 \msun$), the CCSN is successful and produces an NS.
+The NS mass was drawn from a Gaussian distribution centered at $1.33 \msun$, with standard deviation of $0.09 \msun$ and minimum NS mass set to $1.1 \msun$, in agreement with NSs observations in binaries \citep{OzelFreire2016_NSmassreviewobservations}.
+If $\xi_{2.5} > 0.35$, the star collapses directly to a BH, with mass $M_{\rm BH}$,

 where $M_{\rm He}$ is the He-core mass at the ignition of the carbon burning and $f_{\rm H}$ is the fraction of the residual hydrogen-rich envelope that collapses to a BH.
 The amount of $f_{\rm H}$ is substantially unconstrained.
-The work by \citealt{fernandez2018} shows that it depends on the binding energy of the envelope at the onset of core collapse.
+The work by \cite{fernandez2018} shows that it depends on the binding energy of the envelope at the onset of core collapse.
 Hence, our choice of $f_{\rm H}=0.9$ should be regarded as a crude approximation.